 Factors To Consider Before Buying Shoes For Arthritic Feet

 Normally, you are advised to find a shoe that fits snugly.
 However, those with arthritic feet need some room for movement.
 Hammertoes and rheumatoid arthritis toes swell a lot and when they entangle with the edges of your shoes, you’ll be in for a bad time.

-The rule of thumb is to buy a shoe in a half or full-size up.
+The rule of thumb is to buy a shoe in a half or full size up.
 While this is rarely indicated, a shoe with more depth to the front creates more room for toes as well.

 Consider removable insoles

 The core areas that suffer arthritic pain are the toes, heel joint, midfoot, and metatarsal joints.
 When a shoe has a removable insole, you can do away with it for an ideal (or custom one).
-Sometimes removing it creates more room for feet movement provided the bottom is still soft.
+Sometimes removing it creates more room for foot movement provided the bottom is still soft.

 No matter how comfortable your shoe is, at some point, it’s likely to start feeling uncomfortable.
 So in the moments of arthritis flare-ups, you could benefit a lot from a shoe that can adjust easily.

-The best shoes for arthritic feet have zip, elastic laces and Velcro straps as fasteners.
+The best shoes for arthritic feet have zip, elastic laces, and Velcro straps as fasteners.
 These securing methods can be adjusted in a single move and with one hand.
 Lace straps that require two hands can prove to be a herculean task or even painful if you have arthritic fingers.

 If you have back problems, another good option to look into is slip-on.
 It’s a breeze to slide in and out.